drumjoss/resume-tailoring/career_log/career-log.md

 ### Embedded Development
 - Developed critical software components in **C** on **STM32** and **EFM32** platforms: RTOS abstraction layers, motor control, and flash memory management, with IAR IDE and Compiler.
-- Created a benchmark software for new MCU qualification, using **µcos-II** as RTOS, which serves as a template for application development.
+- Created a benchmark software for new MCU qualification, using **µcos-II** and **FreeRTOS** as RTOS, which serves as a template for application development.
-- Managed Software requirements with **Reqtify**, based on the different buisiness units needs, and proposed software design in **UML** under Rhapsody.
+- Managed Software requirements with **Reqtify**, based on the different business units needs, and proposed software design in **UML** under Rhapsody.
-  [tags: c, embedded-software, stm32, efm32, rtos, motor-control]
+  [tags: c/c++, embedded-software, stm32, efm32, free-rtos, motor-control]

 ### Product Integration
 - Delivered technical support for the software components integration in more than 15 products including actuators, remote controls, and sensors.
-It was also integrated in the proprietary io-homecontrol stack, sold to Somfy buisiness partners for their own products.
+It was also integrated in the proprietary io-homecontrol stack, sold to Somfy business partners for their own products.
   [tags: embedded-software, integration, iot, protocol-stack]

 ### Test Automation & CI-CD
-- Performed 100% codeline coverage with automated Unitary tests, scheduled with Jenkins on **Code::Blocks** and using **Gcov** for code coverage measurments.
+- Performed 100% codeline coverage with automated Unitary tests, scheduled with Jenkins on **Code::Blocks** and using **Gcov** for code coverage measurements.
-- Developped Hardware-in-the-loop integration and high-level functionnal tests.
+- Developed Hardware-in-the-loop integration and high-level functionnal tests.
 - Ran Static-Analysis tool on every project: **LDRA**, **CodeSonar**.
   [tags: static-analysis, ci-cd, test-automation]